El Calafate, Argentina: A Complete Travel Guide

 And the best way to try this tiny berry?
 In sweets, obviously!

 Acuarela is an artisanal ice cream shop in downtown El Calafate on Avenida Libertador.
-All of their flavors are great, but their specialty is the calafate and you won’t find it anywhere else in Argentina.
+All of their flavors are great, but their specialty is the calafate sorbet and you won’t find it anywhere else in Argentina.

 Alfajores are a traditional Argentine sweet made up of two cookies that sandwich a slab of dulce de leche and then bathed in chocolate.
 But the best alfajores are handmade, not industrial, and usually feature regional flavors.